 A few months ago, Sam mentioned that he wanted an apron to wear while painting his models.
 He spends hours sitting at his desk in our bedroom painting his minis, and his dedication to his hobby is very similar to my obsession with sewing.
 I love that he has something he is so passionate about and that we can share our love for our hobbies and encourage each other.
-This idea of an apron stuck with me and I decided to whip one up as a Christmas gift for Sam!
+This idea of a waxed canvas apron stuck with me and I decided to whip one up as a Christmas gift for Sam!

 PS: Sam is the producer behind the Love to Sew Podcast.
 He edits the show and creates the amazing show notes for us all to reference!
 Needless to say, this apron is well-deserved.

 Waxed canvas is just that – canvas with a coating of wax on it!
 It is waxy (duh) to the touch and folds and crinkles as you would expect.
 The end result is a fabric that is durable and has a wonderfully worn-in and textured look to it.

 I had never worked with this textile before and I was pleasantly surprised.
 It is really easy to cut due to its rigidity, it is fun to press and to sew, and the fabric softens so much over time.
 Even just in the process of making the apron, the crinkly lines started to soften and the wax seemed to get worked in to the fibers.
 For an apron, this fabric is amazing.
 You can also use it for bags and it even makes a cool, water-resistant jacket!

 Hot tip: use a press cloth when pressing waxed canvas.
 It will leave some residue on your iron.
 You can also forgo the press cloth and clean your iron after you finish your project.
 For more tips on working with Waxed Canvas, check out this article from Colette.